Huolongjing: Legacy

 When the Portuguese reached China in the early 16th century, they were unimpressed with Chinese firearms compared with their own.
 With the progression of the earliest European arquebus to the matchlock and the wheellock, and the advent of the flintlock musket of the 17th century, they surpassed the level of earlier Chinese firearms.
 Illustrations of Ottoman and European riflemen with detailed illustrations of their weapons appeared in Zhao Shizhen's book Shenqipu of 1598, and Ottoman and European firearms were held in great esteem.
 However, by the 17th century Đại Việt had also been manufacturing muskets of their own, which the Ming considered to be superior to both European and Ottoman firearms, including Japanese imports as well.
-Vietnamese firearms were copied and disseminated throughout China in quick order.

 The 16th-century breech-loading model entered China around 1517 when Fernão Pires de Andrade arrived in China.
 However, he and the Portuguese embassy were rejected as problems in Ming-Portuguese relations were exacerbated when the Malacca Sultanate, a tributary state of the Ming, was invaded in 1511 by the Portuguese under Afonso de Albuquerque, and in the process a large established Chinese merchant community was slaughtered.
 The Malacca Sultanate sent the Ming a plea for help but no relief expedition was sent.
 In 1521 the Portuguese were driven off from China by the Ming navy in a conflict known as the Battle of Tunmen.